sourmash-bio/sourmash/doc/api-example.md

 ### Protein-based encodings

 By default, `MinHash` objects work with DNA.
-However, sourmash supports amino acid, Dayhoff, and hydrophobic-polar 'hp) encodings as well.
+However, sourmash supports amino acid, Dayhoff, and hydrophobic-polar (hp) encodings as well.
 The Dayhoff and hp encodings support degenerate matching that is less stringent than exact matches.